-Popularly known as the ‘Matterhorn of the Himalaya’, the overwhelming, ice-coated granite pyramid of Ama Dablam (6,856m/22,494ft) dominates the sky above the trekker’s trail to the Everest Base Camp.
-The 30-day Ama Dablam Expedition begins in Kathmandu with sightseeing of the UNESCO World Heritage Sites.
+Ama Dablam Expedition is popularly known as the ‘Matterhorn of the Himalaya’, the overwhelming, ice-coated granite pyramid of Ama Dablam (6,856m/22,494ft) dominates the sky above the trekker’s trail to the Everest Base Camp.
+The 30-day Ama Dablam Expedition begins in Kathmandu with sightseeing at the UNESCO World Heritage Sites.
 Next, we fly to Lukla and begin trekking.
-We trek in the beautiful Everest trail before beginning our summit of Ama Dablam.
+We start Ama Dablam Expedition on the beautiful Everest trail before beginning our summit of Ama Dablam.

 We trek further along the Everest route and pass through beautiful villages and cross the Dudh Koshi River while also enjoying magnificent views of the Himalayan peaks like Everest, Lhotse, Nuptse and Ama Dablam along the way.
 After ascending on a steep trail, we reach the Tengboche Monastery and spend some time there.
 Later, we descend to Debuche to spend the night.